xrrocha/xrecords/doc/intro.md

 At first, only a few forms were supported so developers wrote script-like Java programs to load and extract data in a form/format specific fashion.
 As was to be expected, other forms were soon included and the number of patrons opting for "electronic form processing" grew.
-The number of repetitive load/extraction programs went over a hundred.
+The count of repetitive load/extraction programs went over a hundred.
 In some cases, programmers opted for writing conversions from an unsupported file format to a supported one in order to leverage existing load/extraction programs for a given form.

+A call for help was made to simplify and unify this codebase.

 ### What's the *application domain* here? ###